dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 1. Make sure all updates are made to your business network (i.e. model updates, transaction logic updates, ACL updates. etc.)

-2. Update the version in the `package.json` file.
+2. Update the version number in the `package.json` file.
 This typically is the second entry in the JSON file.

 3. In the root of your project, run: